audacity/audacity-from-svn-5GB/sf-cvs/branches/AUDACITY_1_2/audacity-src/README.txt

 -------------------------------------------------------------

 Changes in 1.2.5:

+  * An official Intel Mac version is now available.

   * Fixed bug in Generate Silence which caused it to apply to all tracks instead of just the selected ones.